Rethinking Group Recommender Systems in the Era of Generative AI: From One-Shot Recommendations to Agentic Group Decision Support: Towards Generative AI based Group Recommendation

-Although several approaches to providing chat-based group decision support have been proposed in the literature, these were developed in the pre-LLM era.
-Thus, they could not benefit from recent developments in generative AI and were often also limited by the natural language processing (NLP) techniques available at the time.
-Today, the potential of LLMs, AI assistants like ChatGPT, and Generative AI technology in general to support or implement traditional recommendation processes have been demonstrated in numerous studies~\cite{Deldjoo2024Review,liu2023chatgpt,hou2023large,Wu2023survey}.
-In this section, we outline a vision of next-generation group recommendation and group decision support systems enabled by Generative AI technology.
-Centrally, the recommendation component in the envisioned system is not mainly a reactive system that receives individual preference profiles, aggregates them, and returns a recommendation list upon request.
+In this section, we outline a vision of next-generation group recommendation and group decision support systems enabled by Generative AI technology.\footnote{While our current vision mostly builds on LLMs, future system may also incorporate more general Generative AI models that, for example, also support multimodal content.} Centrally, the recommendation component in the envisioned system is not anymore a reactive system that receives individual preference profiles, aggregates them, and returns a recommendation list upon request.
 Instead, we envision an intelligent recommendation agent that is also able to proactively contribute to the conversation and decision-making process in the group.
 Importantly, these contributions are not limited to recommendation-related aspects, but may also support the decision process at a higher level, e.g., by ensuring that the group makes progress in their discussions.

+Importantly, our envisioned system builds upon various insights on decision-making principles from the existing literature on human decision-making outlined in Section~\ref{sec:human-decision-making}, and it aims to implement various types of corresponding support mechanisms.
+Table~\ref{tab:principles-and-mechanisms} provides \emph{examples} of how decision-making principles can be supported by the envisioned system.

+At this point, we emphasize that our vision is not to prescribe a system or recommendation agent that adheres to a single predefined conversational strategy, nor do we assume a universally ``best'' decision process or outcome.
+Instead, we envision a configurable approach in which the recommendation agent can be adapted (e.g., through prompting) to support the conversation in a manner deemed most suitable for the given use case and group context.
+Observational studies like those reported in~\cite{Delic2024Supporting} can help the designer to make informed decisions, also regarding whether the outcome is more important than the process, or vice-versa.
+Ultimately, the selection of appropriate criteria for evaluating the quality of the decision process or its outcomes remains the responsibility of the system designer.

 \autoref{fig:usage-scenario} illustrates an example of a typical usage setting of the envisioned system.
 In this scenario, a group of friends is discussing and planning a joint activity, such as attending a cultural event, going to the cinema, or dining out together.
 In this process, they communicate through their usual instant messaging app.
 By invitation, the group recommendation agent was added to the chat, similarly to adding the Meta AI chatbot to a WhatsApp group.
 Depending on the configuration of the recommendation agent, it can take different roles.
 For example, the agent may be configured to make contributions to the conversation mostly in a reactive way, i.e., when being explicitly asked.
 Alternatively, it can be given a more proactive role and, for example, even function as a moderator of the discussion, which requires an additional set of capabilities.
 It should be noted that, analogously to \cite{cacm25llmagentplatform}, also multiple recommendation agents, each taking a different role, could facilitate such a group recommendation scenario.